froxlor/Froxlor/README.md

 ## Let's Encrypt support

-This version of Froxlor contains a test - version of support for [Let's Encrypt](https://letsencrypt.org).
-This is (as Let's Encrypt is in itself) still a beta - version and may break your system.
+This version of Froxlor contains a test implementation of support for [Let's Encrypt](https://letsencrypt.org).
+This is (as Let's Encrypt is in itself) still a beta version and may break your system.
 The way it currently works is by creating a (sub-)domain with the default system - certificate, after which the Let's Encrypt cronjob orders the certificate for this (sub-)domain and inserts the certificates in the database.
 With the next run of the default cronjob, the certificates will be updated on the disk and the webserver reloaded.